 10 Things to Watch Out for as a Cancer Survivor

-If you experience a seizure or an episode with a convulsion, this is a tell-tale sign that you must visit your doctor immediately.
-This includes black outs where you find yourself dazed and confused upon waking.
-Seizures as well as all of the symptoms below could be the result of a brain tumor post-survival.
+If you experience a seizure or an episode with a convulsions, this is a tell-tale sign that you must visit your doctor immediately.
+This also includes black outs where you find yourself dazed and confused upon waking.
+Seizures, as well as, all of the symptoms below could be the result of a brain tumor post-survival.

 9. Changes in Vision

-If you begin to see double vision or if you notice a loss of vision, including partial loss, you must schedule an appointment to see your doctor.
+If you begin to see double vision or if you notice any loss of vision, including partial loss, you must schedule an appointment to see your doctor.